Engine Performance Specialist

 AUT 271 Diagnostics & Engine Performance

-Building on what you learned in AUT 180, this course takes your skills to the next level by integrating fuel and ignition systems for a deeper understanding of their operation and service.
+Building on AUT 180, this course advances your skills by integrating fuel and ignition systems.
+It offers a deeper understanding of their operation and service.
 You’ll dive into diagnosing advanced fuel injection systems, computer-controlled direct and electronic ignition systems, and computerized engine controls.
-The course emphasizes working with on-board computers to enhance engine performance, covering OBD II and IEPA vehicle testing, failure analysis, and advanced scan tool diagnostics.
+The course emphasizes using onboard computers to improve engine performance.
+It covers OBD II, IEPA vehicle testing, failure analysis, and advanced diagnostics.
 This is your chance to master the complexities of engine diagnostics and performance.

 Engine Performance Specialist Careers